What questions do you ask prospective clients?

 And now in the beginning of 2017, shortly after finishing the record, the band got an amazing record deal with one of Germany's biggest independent labels.
 Without even asking for it.
-They got recommended by someone, the A&R listened to the record, absolutely loved it and signed them on the same day.
+They got recommended by someone, the people at the label listened to the record, absolutely loved it and signed them on the same day.
 Can't wait for the release date!
 As soon as it's out, I will of course update that answer with band and record details. ;-)

 Analog or digital and why?